tris-n/homefinder/README.md

 	- Here you can set the login details for the demo accounts after you have created them.
 	- You'll need to put in your Google Cloud API key for `REACT_APP_GEOCODE_API_KEY`.
 	- You'll also need to put in your Firebase project details for `REACT_APP_FIREBASE_CONFIG`.
-	- These can be found by logging into [Firebase Console](https://console.firebase.google.com/), selecting your project, then selecting 'Project Settings' from the cog icon next to 'Project Overview' in the top left of the screen.
+	- These can be found by logging into [Firebase Console](https://console.firebase.google.com/), selecting your project, then selecting `Project Settings` from the cog icon next to `Project Overview` in the top left of the screen.
 	- Scroll down and grab the `firebaseConfig` object, converting it to JSON (by putting the keys in quotation marks, i.e., `{"apiKey": "1234", "authDomain": "www.firebaseapp.com", etc.}`) before you paste it into the `frontendenv.example` file.

 4. Rename `backendenv.example` and `frontendenv.example` files to `.env`.